 The atrial lead is placed in the right atrium to detect organised atrial contraction.
-If the patient is in permanent AF, there is no organised atrial contraction so an atrial lead is pointless!
-These patients therefore only get a right ventricular lead
+If the patient is in permanent atrial fibrillation (AF), there is no organised atrial contraction so an atrial lead is pointless!
+These patients therefore only get a right ventricular lead.

-Some patients with sinoatrial node disease but excellent AV node conduction (I.e. young patients) have an atrial pacemaker that ONLY HAS an atrial lead.
-However, older patients who are more likely to have or develop AV node block will benefit in the long term from a dual chamber implant.
+Some patients with sinoatrial node disease but excellent AV node conduction (i.e. young patients) have an atrial pacemaker that ONLY HAS an atrial lead.
+However, older patients who are more likely to have or develop an AV node block will benefit in the long term from a dual-chamber implant.

 RV lead only → Pacing whilst in permanent atrial fibrillation

-The chest radiogram below shows the typical appearance of the leads:
+The chest radiographs below shows the typical appearance of pacemaker leads:

-ICD’s are a device therapy used to treat abnormal cardiac rhythms or placed as a prophylactic measure in patients who are at risk of such rhythms.
+An implantable cardioverter-defibrillator (ICD) is a device used to treat abnormal cardiac rhythms or placed as a prophylactic measure in patients who are at risk of such rhythms.